vfp2/MeterFeeder/README.md

 ## TL;DR; I just want to run it!

-So far I've tried running it on Mac and Windows (Linux to come).
+So far I've had success running it on Mac and Windows.
+Other parties have also been able to run it on Linux.
 Environment details:

 ```
 OS X: 10.15.7